Earth (EOB album)

 Earth is the debut solo album by the English musician Ed O'Brien, released under the name EOB.
 It was released by Capitol Records on 17 April 2020.
-It was produced by Flood and Catherine Marks and features musicians including drummer Omar Hakim, Invisible members Nathan East and Dave Okumu, folk singer Laura Marling, Portishead guitarist Adrian Utley, Wilco drummer Glenn Kotche and Radiohead bassist Colin Greenwood.
+It was produced by Flood and Catherine Marks and features musicians including the drummer Omar Hakim, the bassist Nathan East, the Invisible member Dave Okumu, the folk singer Laura Marling, the Portishead guitarist Adrian Utley, the Wilco drummer Glenn Kotche and the Radiohead bassist Colin Greenwood.

-O'Brien, a member of Radiohead, had been writing music for years, but lacked confidence and felt his songs would not fit with Radiohead.
-After abandoning plans to make electronic music while living for a period in Brazil, he made demo recordings with producer Ian Davenport in 2014, then recorded with Flood from late 2017 to early 2019.
+O'Brien, a member of Radiohead, had been writing music for years, but lacked confidence and felt his songs did not fit with Radiohead.
+After abandoning plans to make electronic music, he made demos with the producer Ian Davenport in 2014, then recorded with Flood from late 2017 to early 2019.
+The music was inspired by his time living in Brazil and attending Carnival.

-Earth received mostly favourable reviews.
+Earth received mostly positive reviews.
 O'Brien began a North American tour in February 2020; the full Earth tour was canceled due to the COVID-19 pandemic.

 Writing and recording

 O'Brien is a member of the English band Radiohead, whose primary songwriter is Thom Yorke.
 O'Brien had written his own music for years, especially around the time of Radiohead's 1997 album OK Computer, but had never written lyrics.
-He said: "I was a bit like a dog at the Battersea dog’s home – I had no self-confidence, I was slightly beaten up."
-He wrote "Banksters" in 2009 in response to the 2007–2008 financial crisis.
+He said: "I was a bit like a dog at the Battersea Dog's Home – I had no self-confidence, I was slightly beaten up."
+However, he said he had never felt "creatively stifled" in Radiohead.
+He wrote "Banksters" in 2009 in response to the 2008 financial crisis.